Reflective hyperbolic 2-elementary lattices, K3 surfaces and hyperkahler varieties: Coxeter diagrams and maximal parabolic subdiagrams

-The diagram has $98$ roots which modulo $\Aut\Gamma_r=\PSL(2,7)$ of order $336$ split into four orbits of sizes $14$, $14$, $14$, $56$.
+$\Gamma_r$ has $98$ roots which modulo $\Aut\Gamma_r=\PGL(2,7)$ of order $336$ split into four orbits of sizes $14$, $14$, $14$, $56$.
 The first group of $14$ forms the subdiagram $G$ of the main roots.
 Here, $G$ is a $4$-regular bipartite graph on $14$ vertices.
-It has a natural embedding into the complete bipartite graph $K_{7,7}$.
-The edges of $G$ in $K_{7,7}$ are complementary to the edges of the well known Heawood graph, a $3$-regular graph on $14$ vertices.
+It has a natural embedding into the complete bipartite graph $K_{7,7}$. $G$ is the co-Heawood graph; its edges in $K_{7,7}$ are complementary to the edges of the well known Heawood graph, a $3$-regular graph on $14$ vertices.
 One way to describe $G$ is to say that its vertices correspond to the points and lines in the Fano plane $\bP^2$ over $\bF_2$, and that a line and a point are joined by an edge iff they are \emph{not} incident.

 The remaining roots are additional.
 They are connected to the main roots by $1$, $4$ and $6$ edges.
 The first of these groups is formed by the $(-4)$-roots.
 This subdiagram is isomorphic to the Heawood graph.
 Each of these roots is connected to exactly one main root and $\alpha_i^m\alpha_i = 4$.
 The remaining two orbits are formed by the $(-2)$-roots of divisibility~$2$.
 By~\cite[Lem.~4.14]{alexeev2022mirror-symmetric} removing one of these roots and its $(-2)$-neighbors gives the Coxeter diagrams for the lattices $(14,8,0)$ and $(14,8,1)$.